ananmay-suri/sysen5260-2023-tdd-5lang/README.md

  - Java is popular in back-end development due to its cross-platform capabilities, stability, robustness, and extensive developer ecosystem.

  - C# is popular in Windows development due to its association with Microsoft.

+# On Code Implementation

+We divide git branches based on programming languages, namely Java, JavaScript, Python, C, and Golang.

+We have found that although these five types of programming languages are comprehensive, covering dynamic/static typing and compiled/interpreted languages, there is no functional programming language included.
+Therefore, we have added a functional programming language, Haskell.

+The respective questions and answers for each language can be found in the README.md file of their corresponding branch.
+For example, the README.md file for Java can be found in the "java" folder of the java branch, and the same applies to other branches.